CanonicalLtd/maas-docs/en/troubleshoot-faq.md

 Ephemeral images are used by MAAS to boot nodes during commissioning, as well as during deployment.
-By design, these images are not built to be edited or tampered with.
+By design, these images are not built to be edited or tampered with, instead they're used to probe the hardware and launch [cloud-init][cloud-init].

-However, if you find yourself with no other way to access node, especially when a node fails during commissioning, Linux-based ephemeral image can be modified to enable a *backdoor* that adds or resets a user's password.
+However, if you find yourself with no other way to access a node, especially if a node fails during commissioning, Linux-based ephemeral images can be modified to enable a *backdoor* that adds or resets a user's password.
+You can then login to check the **cloud-init** logs, for example, and troubleshoot the problem.

 As images are constantly updated and refreshed, the backdoor will only ever be temporary, but it should help you login to see what may be going wrong with